snoyberg/stack-coc/COMMUNICATIONS.md

 to the other party can help resolve a situation you're unhappy with.
 They may be unaware that you're uncomfortable.
 They may be more sensitive to your feelings if expressed privately and calmly.
-Again, you may not _demand_ such a change, but a polite request is reasonable.
+Again, you cannot _demand_ such a change, but a polite request is reasonable.